janwilmake/jsonql/README.md

 5. **Fragments**: Support for reusable query fragments

 This approach gives you the best of both worlds: GraphQL's elegant query language for specifying exactly what data you need, combined with the flexibility and universality of JSON Schema for type definitions.

+## TODO

+Ideas to follow up on this:

+- Create a DO that would allow resolving this efficiently over HTTP (and ask cloudflare for cheaper DOs, or alleviating subrequest limitations in workers)
+- Create a "tool" `query(url,query,maxTokens)` that can query any JSON from any document, capping and adding references on deeper items that are over the token limit.